vksaunders/bldcol/README.md

 Using Tableau to visualize the geographic data allows us to better understand the breadth of the collection, and where specific topics were photographed.

+Please Note: The images for this project are protected by copyright and the metadata is proprietary.
+Therefore, these scripts may only be used as a template for analyzing other image collections or similar projects.

 The Project
 -----------

-Scripts were written using Python 3 to identify images for separate sub-collections based on keywords and captions in the original metadata with geographic attributes.
+Scripts were written using Python 3 to identify images for separate sub-collections based on keywords and captions in the original CSV metadata with geographic attributes.

 The 6 collections selected are: beaches, cities, forests, landmarks, mountains, parks.